zama-ai/tfhe-rs/tfhe/docs/guides/js_on_wasm_api.md

 }
 ```

-### Web
+## Web

-- When using the Web WASM target, there is an additional `init` function to call.
-- When using the Web WASM target with parallelism enabled, there is also one more initialization function to call `initThreadPool`
+When using the Web WASM target,  you should call an additional `init` function.
+With parallelism enabled, you need to call another additional `initThreadPool` function.

-#### Example
+Example:

 ```js
 import init, {